cameronmcelfresh/dislocationdynamics/README.md

 3. The location of the .msh file should then be specified in the inputFiles/polycrystal.txt file.

-Note:  After a new .msh file is generated and specified in polycrystal.txt, the corresponding microstructureGenerator, Ddvtk, and Ddomp executables must ALSO be regenerated.
+Note:  After a new .msh file is generated and specified in polycrystal.txt, the corresponding microstructureGenerator, Ddvtk, and DDomp executables must ALSO be regenerated.

 ## How-To:  Record Video using FFmpeg